HathorNetwork/rfcs/projects/hathor-wallet-mobile/0002-nano-contract-integration.md

 	- Include detailed information for each *Argument List* item:
 		- *Type* and *Value*
 	- Provide clear options for user approval or rejection of the transaction.
+	- [Suggestion] Upon tapping the text "Tap for action", enable the action buttons to show up
 	- Upon tapping *Approve*, initiate the processing with appropriate loading feedback.

 - **Visibility Conditions**:
+	- [Suggestion] The warning message is always visible.
 	- Ensure the modal is visible whenever a *Nano Contract Transaction Request* is made.
+	- Show action buttons "Approve" and "Reject" only after a tap on "Tap for action"
 	- Make sure to always display *Action List* and *Argument List* when they are empty.
 	- In case of processing success, display a success feedback.
 	- Must not display the *Nano Contract ID* when the *Blueprint Method* value is `initialize`.